CliffordMorin/martin-diaz-website/README.md

 ## User Story

 ```
-As a professional musician I want to view a slick, mobile first musician website where I can view my info such as Biography, teaching info/rates, media(such as videos, photos, and recordings), and contact information.
+As a professional musician I want to view a slick, mobile first musician website where I can view my info such as Biography, Discography, downloadable EPK, media(such as videos, photos, and EPK), a schedule and contact information.
 ```

 ## Table of Contents